time-link/timelink-kleio/tests/README.md

     <          <core><![CDATA[na listagem de irmaos de 1729 fl.cento e quarenta e dois afirma-se serem "dos rios"]]></core>   </ELEMENT>
     >          <core><![CDATA[rios"/obs=na listagem de irmaos de 1729 fl.cento e quarenta e dois afirma-se serem "dos rios"]]></core>   </ELEMENT>
     >

+### Filtering expected differences

+The file `scripts/exclude_while_comparing.grep` contains regex patterns for differences that are expected between the stable and dev translators (timestamps, auto-generated IDs, version strings, file paths, etc.).

+When a new feature changes output deliberately, add a pattern to this file to suppress the expected difference in future comparisons.

 ## Api and server tests

 There is also a test suite of API calls in REST and JSON-RPC format.
 This tests that each function works as expected, but does not check the